 Kenosha is a larger medium-sized city located in the state of Wisconsin.
 With a population of 99,858 people and 24 constituent neighborhoods, Kenosha is the fourth largest community in Wisconsin.

-Unlike some cities, Kenosha isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Kenosha are a mix of both white- and blue-collar jobs.
+Kenosha is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Kenosha is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Kenosha who work in office and administrative support (15.56%), sales jobs (9.51%), and food service (7.17%).
+There are especially a lot of people living in Kenosha who work in office and administrative support (15.40%), sales jobs (9.07%), and food service (7.29%).

 The most common language spoken in Kenosha is English.
 Other important languages spoken here include Spanish and Italian.